epam/miew/tools/templates/getting-started-for-dummies.md

 ### JavaScript

 JS is a general purpose object-oriented scripting language.
-Program in this language, when executed, is compiled into an intermediate representation, and then executed in the virtual machine, whether in the browser or from the command line lines.
+A program in this language, when executed, is compiled into an intermediate representation, and then executed in the virtual machine, whether in the browser or from the command line lines.